 Update: an excellent comment was sent to me recently about this post, which is that public infrastructure must be accessible.
 This is an area where the Wallace Avenue Footbridge falls short.
 So, perhaps it is time to refurbish this bridge by adding elevators to it or build a new accessible bridge or tunnel in the West Toronto Rail Path.

 Last week, I saw a person behind Runnymede Station urinating in a corner.
 Before rushing to judgment, let me tell you a fact: there are zero public washrooms open right now in Bloor West Village.
-As per the map below from the City of T.O. the nearest public washroom would be in High Park.
+As per the link below from the City of T.O. the nearest public washroom would be in High Park.
 Furthermore, the washrooms in nearby Runnymede Library are closed.
 And it is not reasonable these days to expect anyone to try to find a private washroom to use in a restaurant, since these washrooms are generally closed due to the pandemic.
 Finally, there are no public washrooms in Runnymede Station, and the nearest TTC public washroom would be in Kipling station.

 This blog post could easily have been titled “Few public washrooms in T.O.”.
 However, I wanted to focus on my neighbourhood as an example, since there are no public washrooms right now open in the Junction, Roncesvalles, and Baby Point.
 There are only a couple of public washrooms open in Swansea and one public washroom open in Parkdale.
 Several of the public washrooms that are open in our neighbourhood are concentrated in one place: High Park.

 Even before the pandemic, it has always been a challenge to find public washrooms in this city.
 Only if you are a customer (i.e. going to a movie, eating out at a restaurant, shopping at a mall, or buying gasoline) do you have access to a nearby washroom.
 We have accepted this reality although it is unfair.